LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 - mark all notifications as read, by simply refresh the page (which will reset the unread counter);
 - dismiss all notifications by using the "Done all" button in the top bar.

-(Be careful, after being dismissed notifications are cleared from the server and you will not be able to browse the list any more!)
+**Be careful**: after being dismissed notifications are cleared from the server and you will not be able to browse the list any more!

 Tapping on each item of the list, it is possible to open the [user profile](#user-profile) or [post detail](#post-detail).